newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

         scope.glitch.output = "clock_xor"

 We can finally proceed on to our actual loop.
-Our loop will have the same basic idea as the one from ``Fault_1``: we’ll need to iterate through ext_offset, offset, and width to find the right settings for a glitch.
+Our loop will have the same basic idea as the one from ``Fault_1``: we'll need to iterate through ext\_offset, offset, and width to find the right settings for a glitch.

-As was mentioned earlier, we’ll also need to check for a successful glitch to avoid resetting while we’re still receiving data.
+As was mentioned earlier, we'll also need to check for a successful glitch to avoid resetting while we're still receiving data.
 This will also enable us to read the full serial output, since the target will be sending back a lot of data (much more than we can receive in one ``ser.read()``).